Infineon/Code-Examples-for-the-ModusToolbox-PSoC-6-SDK/README.md

 # ModusToolbox IDE
 ![](/images/MTbanner.png)

-ModusToolbox™ IDE is based on the industry standard Eclipse IDE, and provides a single, coherent, and familiar design experience for the lowest power, most flexible MCUs with best-in-class sensing.
+ModusToolbox IDE is based on the industry standard Eclipse IDE, and provides a single, coherent, and familiar design experience for the lowest power, most flexible MCUs with best-in-class sensing.

 * [ModusToolbox](http://www.cypress.com/products/modustoolbox-integrated-design-environment-ide)